Nisha-d7/WP2_Lab1/README.md

 Displaying Data with Props:

-Props act like parameters in functions, allowing us to pass data from one component to another.
+Props act like parameters in functions, allowing us to pass data from one component to another. function Header() {

-Here, we are using the Header component twice, it just repeats the same message. function Header() {
   return <h1>Develop.
 Preview.
 Ship.</h1>;
 }